The Theatre Cafe and West End legend Mazz Murray have teamed up to release a stagey cookbook.

 And 5, 6, 7, EAT – The Theatre Cafe Cookbook features over 70 recipes from stars of stage and screen including Bidgerton, Dear Evan Hansen, Les Miserables, Six & more.

-It’s available to pre-order online here from today (16 March 2021), marking one year since the West End went dark due to the global pandemic.
-Priced at £25 plus P&P, the book is due for release in April.
+It’s available to order online here from today, more than one year since the West End went dark due to the global pandemic.

 The Theatre Cafe tease: “Over the past year, we have all had to spend more time than usual in our kitchens.
 So what have our theatrical friends been cooking up?
 Filled with scrumptious snacks, mouth-watering meals, delectable desserts and stunning cocktails – all with stagey names, of course – And 5, 6, 7, EAT allows theatre-lovers and fellow industry members to get up close and personal with their friends and favourite performers.”